Prepare a Red Hat-based virtual machine for Azure

 Note

-Be aware of versions that are End Of Life (EOL) and no longer supported by Redhat.
-Uploaded images that are at or beyond EOL will be supported on a reasonable business effort basis.
-Link to Redhat's Product Lifecycle
+Be aware of versions that are at their end of life (EOL) and are no longer supported by Red Hat.
+Uploaded images that are at or beyond EOL are supported on a reasonable business-effort basis.
+For more information, see the Red Hat Product Life Cycles.

 Hyper-V Manager

-This section shows you how to prepare a RHEL 6, RHEL 7, or RHEL 8 virtual machine using Hyper-V Manager.
+This section shows you how to prepare a RHEL 6, RHEL 7, or RHEL 8 VM by using Hyper-V Manager.

 Prerequisites

 This section assumes that you've already obtained an ISO file from the Red Hat website and installed the RHEL image to a virtual hard disk (VHD).
-For more details about how to use Hyper-V Manager to install an operating system image, see Install the Hyper-V Role and Configure a Virtual Machine.
+For more information about how to use Hyper-V Manager to install an operating system image, see Install the Hyper-V role and configure a virtual machine.

 RHEL installation notes